colah/ByronTrialNotes/day7.md

  * Not involved in arrest
  * Told Penton that under no circumstance was Mr. SOnne to have access to a phone.
   * Not specific to lawyers
-  * Because it is possible that explosives could be set of remotly.
+  * Because it is possible that explosives could be set of remotely.
   * Not sure about explosives going in.
   * Not time limited, but until further notice.
  * Did not have any part after his arrest, did not give further notice.
  * Did not know who took over.

 P: No further question.
-D: Is it detective or sergant.
+D: Is it detective or sergeant.
  * Detective.
- * D: Concern about explosives in the house before the warrant was exectued. you were made of this before?
+ * D: Concern about explosives in the house before the warrant was executed. you were made of this before?
    * Not sure if I was made aware after or before, but we were concerned... because of things we found on the internet
- * Concenred about the kinds of
+ * Concerned about the kinds of
- * Definitly had concerns prior.
+ * Definitely had concerns prior.
  * D clarifies many times.
  * D: Briefings?
    * Not part of the warrant team.
- * But as part of surveilance team?
+ * But as part of surveillance team?
    * ..
  * Did you read the ITO?
    * No.